Founder and CEO

 Q: How would those who know you describe you?

 Austin's background is primarily in the finance and accounting sectors, believing in scaling the most powerful ideas from concept to market.
 He values integrity and a razor-sharp attention to detail.
 Austin has experience in accounting and financial planning, having worked in the past analyzing and organizing financial records for a restaurant corporation as well as working at a financial planning firm.
 Through studies in both management and finance, he clearly understands the societal impact of ideas.
 Fascinated by the future potential of swarm manufacturing, Austin now serves in upper management at Rosotics.

 Q: What three books can you recommend?

-In pursuit of unparalleled quality, scale, and speed.
+In pursuit of unparalleled quality, scale, and simplicity.

 Phoenix, AZ, United States of America